-Destiny Pharma's XF-73 pipeline could contribute to addressing the cost of antibiotic resistant bacteria, and the company has been invited to participate in groups that are discussing the problem and developing solutions.
+Destiny Pharma participates in groups that are discussing the problem and developing solutions.

-- Dr William Love was appointed by Professor Dame Sally Davies, UK Chief Medical Officer for the Department of Health, to the Expert Advisory Board of the Global Antimicrobial Resistance Innovation Fund in November 2016. - The company is also a founder member of the BEAM Alliance, set up in 2015 and representing and promoting the interests of more than 40 European biotech companies in the area of anti-bacterial drug development.
+- Dr William Love was appointed by the UK Chief Medical Officer for the Department of Health, to the Expert Advisory Board of the Global Antimicrobial Resistance Innovation Fund in November 2016. - The company is also a founder member of the BEAM Alliance, set up in 2015 and representing and promoting the interests of more than 40 European biotech companies in the area of anti-bacterial drug development.